 - Cast: Kiefer Sutherland, Jim Belushi, Eddie Izzard

 Box Office Info:

 |Domestic Gross: $37,384,046||Overseas Gross: $64,954,469|

 Disney invested into the vfx studio C.O.R.E.
 Digital Pictures, which expanded their staff to create a C.O.R.E.
 Feature Animation division with The Wild as their first feature.
 After tax rebates, The Wild was budgeted at $80 million and was at the time the most expensive animated project to be produced in Canada.
-C.O.R.E. was expecting to see a huge uptick in business after The Wild would be released.
+C.O.R.E. was expecting to see a huge uptick in business after completing The Wild.

 Disney dated The Wild for April 14, 2006 over the Easter holiday.
-In late January 2006, Disney purchased Pixar for $7.4 billion and clearly had little interest in giving The Wild a strong marketing push.
-It bowed against Scary Movie 4 and received mixed to poor reviews and tanked with $9,684,809 — placing #4 for the weekend led by Scary Movie 4 and Ice Age: The Meltdown in its third weekend.
-The Wild had a very modest 14% second weekend decline to $8,332,068 but it fell 42.4% in its third weekend to $4,799,676 and closed its run with a weak $37,384,046.
+In late January 2006, Disney purchased Pixar for $7.4 billion and clearly had little interest in giving The Wild a strong marketing push while they were focusing their attention on the animation powerhouse.
+It bowed against Scary Movie 4 and would have direct competition with Ice Age: The Meltdown, which was released two weeks earlier.
+The Wild received mixed to poor reviews and tanked with $9,684,809 — placing #4 for the weekend led by Scary Movie 4 and Ice Age.
+The Wild had a small 14% second frame decline to $8,332,068 but it fell 42.4% in its third weekend to $4,799,676.
+The domestic run closed with $37,384,046.

 In July 2006, when Disney was pulling in mountains of cash from Pirates of the Caribbean: Dead Man’s Chest, Walt Disney Studios chairman Dick Cook announced that Disney would reduce its movie output from around 18 per year to 8 and slash personnel.
 Citing the recent box office misfires The Wild, Annapolis, Stick It and Stay Alive.